 – How do you beat the applicant tracking system?

 – What else can you do to better position yourself if you hear no response back?

 By understanding the ‘behind the scenes’ recruitment process, you can better position yourself if you decide to move forward with this method of job searching.

 What is an application tracking system (ATS)?

-In the old days, the best organization systems recruiters had were good old filing cabinets with a lot of printed resumes.
+In the old days, the best organization systems recruiters had been good old filing cabinets with a lot of printed resumes.
 This eventually evolving into Excel spreadsheets.
-Well, thank goodness for all of these new cloud based Applicant Tracking Systems that have popped up like Workday and Taleo.
+Well, thank goodness for all of these new cloud-based Applicant Tracking Systems that have popped up like Workday and Taleo.

 Prior to Applicant Tracking Systems, we’d have 100+ emails sent with resume attachments from random emails within the first day of a job being published on Craigslist or Indeed.
 Can you imagine how cluttered an inbox looked like?